wting/williamting.com/_posts/2012-04-18-django-setup-on-dreamhost.md

 Trying to install a custom Python environment has been an exercise in frustration, but hopefully the instructions below can help others.

 There are two methods of installation, from source or via pythonbrew.
 Pythonbrew helps streamline the process and is preferable.
-If you prefer installing from source, jump to the [source code instructions below](#sourcecodeinstructions).
+If you prefer installing from source, jump to the [source code instructions below](#source).

+<a name="auto"> </a>
-## Automatic Install
+### Automatic Install

 I've written a script to help streamline the instructions below.
 Log in to your Dreamhost account via ssh and download the script: